mohannad-b/Wrkcodean/project_details/AI_SYSTEM_DESIGN.md

 Within Studio:
 	- Ops or client can:
-	- Edit generated nodes/edges directly.
+	- Edit generated Blueprint sections/steps directly.
 	- Add comments like “Step 3 is wrong; we use Zendesk, not Intercom.”
 	- System logs:
 	- Which AI suggestions were accepted, modified, or deleted.